 If you can’t sell your product below your profit margin, don’t sell it.

 Choosing an Entity for Your Business

-When you’re ready to start a business you need to choose an entity that fosters growth and matches your business goals.
+When you’re ready to start a business, you need to choose an entity that fosters growth and matches your business goals.

 Why Form An Entity?

 Companies are often criticized for having limited liability.
 But those criticisms don’t consider the positives of limited liability.
-Here are reasons to love limited liability:
+Here are some reasons to love limited liability:

 This won’t happen without an entity.

 Another important decision you have to make for your company is what type entity it is going to be.
 Types of entities may vary by state, but there are four main types of entities in the United States: Sole Proprietor, Partnership, Corporation, and Limited Liability Company (LLC).
 The entity you choose will depend on your state laws and your business goals.
 You should speak with a licensed attorney before choosing an entity type.